dimailn/vrf/README.md

 }
 ```

 One of the main things to consider when writing an adapter is that your adapter should not have a dependency vrf or a ui framework that you are wrapping(you must include them only in dev and peer dependencies).
 Following this rule will avoid duplication of dependencies in the final product.

-For this reason, instead of importing the parent descriptor from vrf (which is only valid in the final product), you need to use the vrfParent key in your component.
+To achieve this, you need set up your bundler to handle vrf as external dependency and import descriptor in usual way.

 ```vue
 <template>